For third year Duke medical students who desire an intensive research experience

 - Secure mentor(s) and create a clinical or translational research project.

-- Name, position/title, and email address of three (3) individuals other than your primary mentor who are knowledgeable about your accomplishments and/or research interests.
+- Name, position/title, and email address of three (3) individuals other than the applicant’s primary mentor who are knowledgeable about the applicant’s accomplishments and/or research interests.

 - A brief description clarifying the applicant’s role on the study.